adamcatley/adamcatley.github.io/docs/AirTag.md

 #### Over the air updates

 It is unclear whether there are any signature checks on OTA update images via DFU.
-If not, this could raise many severe possibilities, such as remotely disabling privacy featues, extracting private keys, or even malicious firmware spreading itself to any nearby AirTag as a worm.
+If not, this could raise many severe possibilities, such as remotely disabling privacy features, extracting private keys, or even malicious firmware spreading itself to any nearby AirTag as a worm.

 ### Insecure storage